RJGiannini/OpenSeaAPITool/README.md

 ## Examples
 ---
-A case example of loading the API and generating a functionalr dataframe for modeling.
+A case example of loading the API and generating a functional dataframe for modeling.

 Loading the API

 ![API Call](images/apicall.png)

-Cleaned Datafram
+Cleaned Dataframe

 ![Dataframe](images/dataframe.png)